phg-foundation/PROPHET/README.md

 R codes for part of the pipeine to generate evidence maps using [Eppi-Mapper](https://eppi.ioe.ac.uk/cms/Default.aspx?tabid=3790) are provided.
 Eppi-Mapper requires JSON formatted data files.
-PYTHON code (to be linked) was used to create these JSON files.
+A proprietary PYTHON code was used to create these JSON files.
 R codes for formatting data (downloaded from Covidence) to be compatible with the PYTHON code are presented here.

 __EGMs__